riscv/sail-riscv/doc/ReadingGuide.md

 language formats.
 Though the assembly mappings are defined bidirectionally, only the disassembler direction (i.e., binary encoding to assembler) is used.

+### Extensions

+The `extensions` module contains a sequence of submodules, each typically implementing an ISA extension.
+In some cases, submodules implementing related extensions (e.g. `Zaamo` and `Zalrsc`) may be grouped together and nested within another submodule (e.g. `A`) under the `extensions` module.
+This nested structure helps to organize the files implementing large related extensions such as those in the Vector (`V`) and cryptography (`Zk*`) extensions.

+### The `mops` module

+The `mops` module is a module containing the `Zimop` and `Zcmop` extensions.
+It is included after the `extensions` module containing all the other extensions, since those other extensions could potentially override the maybe-operations (MOPs) that are defined by `Zimop` and `Zcmop`.

 ### The `postlude` module